Image: AI generated

 "Put it on AWS"

-"Connect a domain"
+"Connect the domain"

 | Term | Meaning | Analogy |